eventhough/kevinandkaty.com/contents/wedding/index.md

 # The Wedding

 Our wedding will be held at The Barn at Tyge William Cellars.
-The Barn is still under construction and will be ready by winter 2015.

 <a href="http://westphoria.sunset.com/2015/06/18/big-dreams-for-our-new-outpost-in-sonoma/">
   <img class="pure-img" src="/wedding/barn-tyge-william.jpg" itemProp="thumbnail" alt="The Barn at Tyge William Cellars">